 We used our knowledge of the nuclear decommissioning process to develop a proactive approach based on the client’s risk tolerance.
 In this case, the client’s most significant risk was safety – all work needed to be done safely.
-Second, we needed to provide high-quality deliverables, on time – our client’s critical path could not be disrupted, and our team knew, to do so, it was vital to meet all permit deadlines.
+Second, we needed to provide high-quality deliverables, on time.
+Our client’s critical path could not be disrupted and our team knew that in order to do so, it was vital to meet all permit deadlines.

 Even though nuclear-decommissioning projects operate under NRC oversight, our team’s part of the project, the non-radiological portion, was under EPA and the state’s site cleanup regulations.
 For this project, remediation focused on fuel oils and inorganics.
 Meeting the state’s regulations required us to get ahead of and identify ways to dovetail the radiological and non-radiological activities to avoid duplication during characterization efforts.
 We used our compliance expertise to support permit transfers, including National Pollutant Discharge Elimination System (NPDES), portable drinking water compliance, residual management, Stormwater Protection Prevention Plan (SWPPP), and additional construction permits.